comworkio/comwork-cloud-wiki/tutorials/code/k3d.md

-# Exposing a container running with K3D
+# Running and exposing a K3D pod

 Here you'll find a demo on how host a container inside your [code](../../code.md) instance with `k3d` (Kubernetes K3S distribution on top docker) and how to expose it in public with `localtunnel`.